francisfuzz/gh-copilot-presentation/hubber-orientation/slides.md

 # Questions & Answers

-The floors is yours! 🎤
+The floor is yours! 🎤

 <style>
 h1 {